protectwise/troika/docs/examples.md

 ## Viewing the examples

-The examples are not yet published to a public website yet; we hope to get that working soon.
-In the meantime...
+The examples from the latest master branch are published automatically at [https://troika-examples.netlify.com].

 ## Running the examples